thinkst/canarytools-docs/docs/flocks-settings/canary-limits.md

 ::::: slot details

 Canary limits let you cap how many Birds can be commissioned into a given [Flock](/guide/terminology.html#flocks).
-The POST endpoints on this page require a global admin token.
-Fetching the current limit only requires access to view the Flock.

 :::::